Risk Management Strategies

 - Record your performance and adjust as you progress.

 - Avoid high volatility periods like economic news releases.

 It’s time that we see the benefits of risk management with profits!
 Now that we learned what financial risk management is, how the risk management process works, and how can we improve our success and increase our profits by managing our risk, we can trade with confidence.

 Apply what you’ve learnt, then observe how your portfolio achieves a sustainable and profitable improvement.
-Start right away by using the AvaProtect feature and see the benefits of options-based risk management or check a risk-free demo account to see the efficiency of the trading plan.
+Start right away by using the AvaProtect feature and see the benefits of options-based risk management or check a risk-free demo account (aka paper trading account) to see the efficiency of the trading plan.